datadonK23/pyData-Projects/HolmesTopicModels/BRIEFING.md

 ## Project Goal
-Apply LDA, LSI and NNMF on Sherlock Holmes stories corpus and compare the results.
+Apply LDA, LSI and NMF on Sherlock Holmes stories corpus and compare the results.
 Find a new assignment of stories to collections.

 ## Metrices